pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Trash Pickup on 7/7/2020 Delayed to 7/8/2020

 Trash pickup has been delayed one day to Wednesday, 7/8/2020.
-If you do not use a trash can and are able to retrieve your bags and put them out again Tuesday night, please do so to avoid animals breaking into the bags.
+The trash company will attempt to collect it today, but most likely it will be collected Wednesday morning.

 #### Virginia COVID-19 Phase 2 Pool and Playground Updates